bhisaac/5eFP/5eFP-SRD.md

 **Speed.** Your base walking speed is 5 squares.

-**Lucky.** When you roll a 1 on the d20 for an attack roll, ability check, or saving throw, you can reroll the die and must use the new roll.
+**Lucky.** When you roll a 1 on the d20 for an attack roll or ability check, you can reroll the die and must use the new roll.

-**Brave.** You have advantage on saving throws against being frightened.
+**Brave.** You have advantage on ability checks against being frightened.

 **Halfling Nimbleness.** You can move through the space of any creature that is of a size larger than yours.